Coal Creek Friends Meeting House

 A Note to Photographers

-Please call our Director Margaret at 641-672-2989 or email her at curator@nelsonpioneer.org to get permission to come take photographs of the property.
+Please call our Director at 641-672-2989 or email them director@nelsonpioneer.org to get permission to come take photographs of the property.
 This is not an open site and permission is necessary so we can let our property caretaker know.